 ECC is the future of encryption

-ECC is the encryption standard of the future, and you don’t have to take our word for it as the NSA stated in their paper “The Case for Elliptic Curve Cryptography” in 2005:
+ECC is the future of encryption.
+ECC is the encryption standard of the future, and you don’t have to take our word for it.
+The NSA stated in their paper “The Case for Elliptic Curve Cryptography” in 2005:

 “The best assured group of new public key techniques is built on the arithmetic of elliptic curves.
 This paper will outline a case for moving to elliptic curves as a foundation for future Internet security.”